 Roots Potato Chips

-Roots Potato Chips‘s mission statement is to source the best ingredients, healthier oils, and farm fresh potatoes while being transparent at every stage.
+Roots Potato Chips‘ mission statement is to source the best ingredients, healthier oils, and farm fresh potatoes while being transparent at every stage.
 Their Idaho grown potatoes use methods of regenerative agriculture, including cover crops, pollination, crop rotation, soil health, composting, and animal integration.
 They’re certified regenerative by the Soil & Climate Initiative.
 Roots reduces its food waste by using the entire potatoes, skin and all.
 They’re also certified plastic neutral by rePurpose as they support global waste recovery projects to fund the recovery of the same amount of plastic waste as their footprint while supporting waste workers.
 They include a QR code to learn about the farmer where the potatoes came from in that specific bag.
-Roots’ avocado oil fried potato chips are available the flavors of sea salt, barbecue, sea salt & vinegar, and purple potatoes with sea salt.
+Roots began with avocado oil potato chips and more recently added 100% grass fed beef tallow chips to their line.
+Their avocado oil chips come in sea salt, sea salt & vinegar, barbecue, and jalapeño, and red and purple potato options in sea salt.

 Siete

 Siete‘s formation can be traced to founder Veronica Garza’s family of seven (or siete in Spanish) helping her overcome numerous health challenges.
 As a teen, Veronica was diagnosed with multiple autoimmune conditions which made her fatigued, overweight, and depressed.
 So her family began exercising and joined her in following a low-inflammation, grain free diet.
 Being a Mexican American family in South Texas, using lettuce in place of the flour and corn tortillas for tacos and fajitas wasn’t cutting it.
 Veronica began making grain free tortillas.
 When her Grandmother Campos told her that the grain free tortillas tasted better than the flour tortillas her grandmother had been making for decades, Veronica knew she had a winning product she could sell on the market.
 The first products were tortillas and tortilla chips made from cassava flour and fried in avocado oil.
-Siete has since delved into avocado oil potato chips available in the flavors of sea salt, fuego, queso, sea salt & vinegar, chipotle BBQ, chile lime and the new spicy dill pickle.
+Siete has since delved into avocado oil potato chips available in the flavors of sea salt, fuego, queso, sea salt & vinegar, chipotle BBQ, chile lime, spicy dill pickle, habanero hot honey, and sour crema & onion.

 Torres

 Founder Manuel Torres, who opened a potato chip stand with his wife Ángeles Medel in Premià de Mar, Spain in 1969.
 The Torres business soon grew and their children moved the production of the chips to Premià de Dalt while still operating the stand.
 In 1995, in order to cater to increasing demands, they relocated to their current facilities in Dosrius.
-In 2012, the Torres Selecta Range was introduced.
-This line included their 100% extra virgin olive oil potato chips.
-Torres will soon be launching avocado oil chips.
+In 2012, the Torres introduced their 100% extra virgin olive oil potato chips.
+More recently Torres launched avocado oil chips in the choices of sea salt and lime and black pepper.